top of page

 Pronouns: He/him/his and ne/nim/nis

-Max Hart is a 3rd-year student in the Clinical Psychology Ph.D. program at Palo Alto University.
-He received his B.S. in Psychological Sciences from Rowan University in 2019.
-He is in the LGBTQ Area of Emphasis.
-He currently serves as Vice President of the Psychological Association of Gender Expression and Sexuality (PAGES) at PAU.
+Max Hart is a 5th-year student in the Clinical Psychology Ph.D. program at Palo Alto University.
+Ne received his B.S. in Psychological Sciences from Rowan University in 2019 and nis M.S. in Clinical Psychology at PAU in 2022.
+Ne is in the LGBTQ Area of Emphasis.
+Ne formerly served as President of the Psychological Association of Gender Expression and Sexuality (PAGES) at PAU.
 Max's research interests include the intersection of the LGBTQ and disability communities, especially the experiences of queer-identified neurodivergent individuals.
-He is currently completing a clinical practicum at the Gronowski Center's Sexual and Gender Identities Clinic.
+Ne is currently focusing on nis dissertation on differences in internalization of gender roles between cisgender/transgender people and neurotypical/autistic people.

 nat.jpeg